 Praised for his "superstar qualities" [Le Libre], David Fung has performed with the major orchestras of the United States, Europe, Asia, and Australia, and has appeared at the world's foremost festivals and concert venues with repertoire spanning from Mozart to Tan Dun.

 Described as “stylish and articulate” in the New York Times and having “superstar qualities” by Le Libre, pianist David Fung is widely recognized for performances that are elegant and refined, yet intensely poetic and uncommonly expressive.
-Mr. Fung has appears regularly with the world’s premier ensembles including the Albany Symphony, Arkansas Symphony Orchestra, Cleveland Orchestra, Israel Chamber Orchestra, Israel Philharmonic Orchestra, the Israel Symphony Orchestra, the Los Angeles Chamber Orchestra, the National Orchestra of Belgium, the National Taiwan Symphony Orchestra, the New Japan Philharmonic Orchestra, the Saint Paul Chamber Orchestra, the San Diego Symphony Orchestra, the San Francisco Symphony, and the Tampere Philharmonic Orchestra, and with the major orchestras in Australia, including the Melbourne Symphony Orchestra, the Queensland Symphony Orchestra, and the Sydney Symphony Orchestra.
+Mr. Fung regularly appears with the world’s premier ensembles including the Albany Symphony, Arkansas Symphony Orchestra, Cleveland Orchestra, Israel Chamber Orchestra, Israel Philharmonic Orchestra, the Israel Symphony Orchestra, the Los Angeles Chamber Orchestra, the National Orchestra of Belgium, the National Taiwan Symphony Orchestra, the New Japan Philharmonic Orchestra, the Saint Paul Chamber Orchestra, the San Diego Symphony Orchestra, the San Francisco Symphony, and the Tampere Philharmonic Orchestra, and with the major orchestras in Australia, including the Melbourne Symphony Orchestra, the Queensland Symphony Orchestra, and the Sydney Symphony Orchestra.

 Mr. Fung garnered international attention as a winner in two of the "top five" international piano competitions (the Queen Elisabeth International Music Competition in Brussels and the Arthur Rubinstein Piano International Masters Competition in Tel Aviv).
 In Tel Aviv, he was further distinguished by the Chamber Music and Mozart Prizes, awarded in areas in which Mr. Fung has a particularly passionate interest.
 Mr. Fung is the first piano graduate of the Colburn Conservatory in Los Angeles, Mr. Fung holds degrees from the Hannover Hochschule für Musik and the Yale School of Music.
 His teachers include Claude Frank, Peter Frankl, John Perry, and Arie Vardi.
 Mr. Fung is on faculty at the University of Georgia and is a Steinway Artist.